Amigos de Animales 2017 Annual Report

-Amigos de Animales does monthly sterilization clinics the last Sunday of every month except November and December due to the holidays.
+Amigos de Animales holds monthly sterilization clinics the last Sunday of every month except November and December due to the holidays.

-A total of 9577 cats and dogs have been sterilized since the first clinic in June 2005 through December 2015.
-This year we saw an increase in the number of cats being brought in to the clinic, almost 45% of the animals were cats, while, previously, that number had been in the low 30’s.
+A total of 13,250 cats and dogs have been sterilized since the first clinic in June 2005 through December 2017.
+This year, as with the last, we saw an increase in the number of cats being brought in to the clinic, 58% of the animals were cats, while compared to previous years, that number had been in the low 30’s.

 Our numbers at the clinics continue to grow due in large part to our Collectors, who bring in animals from remote areas, and to other animal welfare organizations in David.